aneesh09/Case-Study-Bank-Telemarketing-Campaign/README.md

 Call Duration: Longer call durations were associated with higher chances of a successful outcome, indicating the importance of sustained engagement.

 Previous Campaign Success: Customers who had responded positively to previous campaigns were more likely to subscribe again, showing the importance of past interactions.

+Cellular mode of communication can be made favorite option, so that campaign can be moved vigorously.

+As the number of married couple are highest in this segment so attractive discount can be introduce to attract more customers in this segment.

+A lot of customers are opting for housing loan so complimentary offers can be used to attract more customers

+Sales person can target more customers with age group of 30-50 years .

+More schemes should be introduce to benefit the secondary sector.